SPL Satakunnan piiri

-The SPL Satakunnan piiri (Satakunta Football Association) is one of the 12 district organisations of the Football Association of Finland.
-It administers lower tier football in Satakunta.
+The SPL Satakunnan piiri (Satakunta Football Association) was one of the 12 district organisations of the Football Association of Finland.
+It administered lower tier football in Satakunta.

 Background

 Suomen Palloliitto Satakunnan piiri, commonly referred to as SPL Satakunnan piiri or SPL Satakunta, is the governing body for football in Satakunta.
 SPL Satakunta was founded in 1934, as the SPL Häme-Satakunta-district was divided into two associations.
 Based in Pori, the Association's Director is Janne Koivisto.

 Member clubs

 League Competitions

 SPL Satakuntan piiri run the following league competitions: